 Choose a god, a pantheon of gods, or some other quasi-divine being, and work with your DM to detail the nature of your religious service.
+Appendix B contains a sample pantheon, from the Forgotten Realms setting.
 Were you a lesser functionary in a temple, raised from childhood to assist the priests in the sacred rites?
 Or were you a high priest who suddenly experienced a call to serve your god in a different way?
 Perhaps you were the leader of a small cult outside of any established temple structure, or even an occult group that served a fiendish master that you now deny.

-Skill Proficiencies: Insight, Religion

-Languages: Two of your choice
+Skill Proficiencies: Insight, Religion Languages: Two of your choice